ysharplanguage/FastJsonParser/README.md

 That being said, feel free to fork / bugfix / augment / improve it at your own will.

-(You only risk to have some fun doing so. :)
+(You only risk to have some fun doing so, after all. :)

 I do think there is still room for raw performance improvement.
 In fact, I am not quite done experimenting with my ideas in that respect, and will try to continue doing so in this repository.